 - Learn how to identify signs of fish diseases and the presence of harmful parasites

-Why Are Your Fish Dying One At A Time?
+Why Are My Fish Dying One By One?

 You bring home a few freshwater fish.
 Then one fish died, and you attribute it to disease.